larry-lime/MeChat/README.md

 [Google Doc Link](https://docs.google.com/document/d/1SU8x_TNHdjzocSAzvC8QoXhl9OhHDEsWQrIHwncAQSI/edit?usp=sharing)

 ## GUI Elements To-Do
-- [ ] Upgrade the Design the UI/UX
+- [o] Upgrade the Design the UI/UX
+    - [ ] Finish login features
-    - [ ] Add the user's name at the top of the window
+    - [ ] Create a user dashboard
     - [ ] Add buttons to replace typed in user functions
+    - [X] Make it so that the chat box is deactivated unless there is being a message displayed
+    - [X] Make sure that while chatting, when the user types exit in the chat room, they leave immediately
+    - [X] Add the user's name at the top of the window
 - [ ] Add login features
+    - [ ] Add a password login box
     - [ ] Password protected message history
     - [ ] Index system that stores messages with prior friends
 - [ ] Disable the chat box when it is not in use
+## Ngrok Elements To-Do
 - [ ] Issue:
     - [ ] Fix the creation of the .idx documents.
 That's causing errors when connecting.
 I should make them locally
     - [ ] There is an issue with repeat names I'm not so sure of the root of.
 It's very confusing
     - [ ] I will have to look at how idx files are created.
 All data should be saved locally
     - [ ] There is an issue with repeating names in the chat system
         - I'm trying to delete the .idx files but I'm not sure if that's the issue.
 This is very strange
+## Completed Tasks
 - [X] Make it so that people who connect to my website are able to chat with me
     - [X] Go onto another git branch for this
     - [X] This will require socket programming skills
 - [X] Fixed the state issue
 - [X] Make sure that your messages show up when I text
 - [X] Fix the problem of the client crashing when disconnecting and then reconnecting
-- [ ] Add the basic GUI interface
+- [X] Add the basic GUI interface

 ## Schedule:
 - Team Formation (please find your team by April 30)